tommadness/KH2Randomizer/docs/hints/progression/index.md

 For example, the Progression Hint would say "Thresholder replaced Prison Keeper".

 For this variation, the Hint Costs may be static.

+## Extra Progression Information

+Here are some extra options and details related to Progression Hints.

+### Auto-Tracking Requirement

+Unlike Report-Based hint system which allow you to place items manually on the tracker and place reports for hints, Progression Hints relies on the Auto-Tracking functionality to update the World Progression and track Progression Points.
+Please ensure that you are auto-tracking before playing a seed.
+If you make progress in a world but are not auto-tracking, then you will not be able to claim any missed Progression Points.

+### Progression World Complete Reward

+When you get a Progression Point(s) in a world that is completed (the last important check is found/the world's Important Check Count is Blue), you will gain bonus Progression Point(s) based on the value set.

+For example, let's say that TWTNW is complete at the start of a seed and that the World Complete Progression Bonus is set to "2".
+If you defeat Roxas, you will get the progression points for defeating him (for example, 3 points) and the Progression World Complete Reward (2 points) as well, giving you 5 points total.

+Note: if you were to get 0 points normally from World Progression, you will still gain 0 Progression Points even with the Progression World Complete Reward configured.

+These bonuses are "banked" in worlds where you don't immediately know if a world is complete or not.
+For example, let's say that the current Hint System is Progression Points Hints and TWTNW is still hidden/not revealed and you defeat Roxas then leave the world immediately after.
+You will receive the normal point amount for defeating Roxas (for example, 3 points).
+If you later reveal from a Progression Hint that TWTNW was complete before you had defeated Roxas, then you will recieve the "banked" 2 points when TWTNW is hinted by Progression Hints.

+### Report Bonus

+For any seed where reports are listed as Trackable, obtaining a report will give you a Progression Point(s) based on the set amount.
+If you do not want Reports to give Progression Points, leave the value as "0".

+### Leveling Bonus

+For Progression Hints, leveling up Sora and Drives will allow you to gain Progression Points.

+For Sora Levels, Progression is set every 10 Levels from level 10 to 50 (Level 10, Level 20, Level 30, Level 40, & Level 50)

+For Drive Forms, Progression is set every level-up from drive level 2 to 7 (2, 3, 4, 5, 6, 7).

+### Starting With Hints

+When setting up the Hint Thresholds/Hint Costs list, if you set the first threshold to 0, upon auto-tracking you will be given the first Progression Hint right away.
+If you set multiple 0's, then you will get multiple initial hints.

+### Revealing Multiple Hints

+When setting up the Hint Thresholds/Hint Costs list, if you set a hint threshold to 0, then that hint will be revealed at the same time as the previous hint.
+This allows you you get multiple hints from a single Hint Threshold.